Grayson Perry: Early life

-Born into a working-class family, Perry was four years old when his father Tom left home after discovering his mother Jean was having an affair with a milkman, whom she later married and who Perry has claimed was violent.
-Subsequently, he spent an unhappy childhood moving between his parents and created a fantasy world based around his teddy to cope with his sense of anxiety.
-He considers a person's early experiences are important in shaping their aesthetic and sexuality.
+Born in 1960 into a working-class family, Perry was four years old when his father Tom left home after discovering his mother Jean was having an affair with a milkman, whom she later married and whom Perry has claimed was violent.
+Subsequently, he spent an unhappy childhood moving between his parents and created a fantasy world based around his teddy bear to cope with his sense of anxiety.
+He considers a person's early experiences are important in shaping their aesthetics and sexuality.
 Perry described his first sexual experience at the age of seven when he tied himself up in his pyjamas.

 Perry spent a short period of his school life at King Edward VI Grammar School, Chelmsford (KEGS).
 Following the encouragement of his art teacher, he decided to study art.
 He did an art foundation course at Braintree College of Further Education from 1978 to 1979, followed by a BA in fine art at Portsmouth College of Art and Design (now the University of Portsmouth), graduating in 1982.
 He had an interest in film and exhibited his first piece of pottery at a New Contemporaries show at the Institute of Contemporary Arts in London in 1980.

 In the months following his graduation, he joined the Neo Naturists, a group started by Christine Binnie to revive the "true sixties spirit – which involves living one's life more or less naked and occasionally manifesting it into a performance for which the main theme is body paint".
 They put on events at galleries and other venues.
 At this time Perry was living in squats in central London.

 When he left for Portsmouth in 1979, his stepfather told him "Don't come back".
 Perry was estranged from his mother; when she died in 2016, he did not attend her funeral.